 - By 2014, 34% of rural hospitals were using telemedicine services.

 - Emergency Department was the most common telemedicine implementation

-Myth #3 You can’t perform a thorough patient examine with telemedicine – FICTION
+Myth #3 You can’t perform a thorough patient examine – FICTION

 This is a common misconception.
 If the physician is virtual, how is a physical exam possible?
 To understand, let’s wrap our minds around this concept.
 Keep in mind, it works every day, with every patient, in every hospital that Eagle services.